matthamptonasic/Hardware/README.md

     setenv PROJECT_ROOT /home/matt/code/Hardware
   b. $DUMP_DIR  - set to wherever you want the compilation/simulation results to be.
     setenv DUMP_DIR /home/matt/dump/Hardware
+  c. $VPI_USER - the location of the vpi_user.h file provided with your compiler.
+    Mine is located in my current Icarus Verilog source folder: setenv VPI_USER /usr/local/bin/iverilog_v10

 3. Navigate to the environment you want to run.
 The general structure is:
    ./module/sub_module/   // Where the RTL/tree is.